Vadilonga/svelte-tailwind-keycloak/README.md

   docker run -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:20.0.3 start-dev
   ```
 - create a new realm keycloak (example: keycloak).
-- Inside the realm previously created create a new client (example: svelte-app).
+- inside the realm previously created create a new client (example: svelte-app).
-- Inside the realm previously created create a user to test the login.
+- inside the realm previously created create a user to test the login.
-- Setup the password for the user previously created.
+- setup the password for the user previously created.
 - try to login in your svelte app.

   #### ⚠️ ONLY IN DEV ENVIRONMENT ⚠️